Leeps-Lab/high_frequency_trading/README.rst

 We use Huey for this purpose.
 Both Redis and Huey are already required for oTree.
 The `interface server`_ is used to connect to exchange server.

+**Prerequisites**:

+The tutorial below assumes that you have Python 3.6 (thus, pip3) installed in your computer as well as an up-to-date of the Google Chrome browser.

+Redis and Postgres databases should be running and oTree configured to talk with them.
+See `oTree docs`_ documentation for details.
+You can also find instructions to install and run redis here: https://redis.io/download#installation Similarly, can download and install Postgres here: https://www.postgresql.org/download/ We were able to run a couple of successful tests without Postgres, using SQLite (the default development database for otree).

-To run a test:
+**Step-by-step tutorial to run a simple test**:

 1. Create a virtual environment, you will install a slightly modified version of oTree in this new environment.
 A virtual environment will keep this version separate from the oTree version you might be already using.

-_Warning_: If you have a version of oTree installed in your computer and do not use a virtual environment to do Step 1, you will overwrite your current oTree installation.
+Warning: If you have a version of oTree installed in your computer and do not use a virtual environment to do Step 1, you will overwrite your current oTree installation.

-This assumes that you have Python 3.6 (thus pip3) installed on your computer.

 Make sure to have virtualenv installed by checking the version.